rahulkrishy/CPT_Github/README.md

 You can even switch between branches and work on different projects without them interfering with each other.)

 " git branch " - List all of the branches in your repository.
-" git branch -d <branch> " - Create a new branch called ＜branch＞.
-This does not check out the new branch.
+" git checkout -b <branch> " - Create a new branch called ＜branch＞ " git checkout <branch> " - Switch between branches ＜branch＞

-" git branch -a " - Rename the current branch to ＜branch＞.
+// newBranch